unphased/ply/README.md

 ### Classes

-ply defines a set of HTML5 classes, which prompt the library to automatically apply the indicated transformation in a hardware-accelerated fashion (when possible).
+ply defines a set of HTML5 classes, which prompt the library to change the interaction behavior of the element.

+- `ply-noscroll`: This applies the property that touching this element prevents browser default scrolling on touch devices.
+On a PC, scrolling the mousewheel (or gesture-scrolling with a touchpad) with the cursor over this element also prevents the default browser behavior of scrolling the page.
+- `ply-translate`:

 ### Events